toraOzawa/MathematicalMusings/Blog/Quotes_Idioms_and_More/README.md

 *  Strive to be correct, right and just all the time.
 But never expect that you will be.

 * Shackles aren't for typing people down.
 They are for believing that you can break free from them.

+* Don't tie yourself down with any one habit, any one idea, any one theme, any one subfield, any one discipline, any one profession.

+* Ask yourself what you want.
+Don't demand or expect an answer immediately, do so for the long run.